 CLICK AN IMAGE FOR LARGER VIEW

-Chana Gitel "Ann" Litvin survived the Nazi's reign of terror in which her family was decimated.
-She now gives educational programs at high schools, churches, temples, and civic groups on the terrors of the Nazi regime.
-"Ann" comes from "Anushka," which is what her high school and college dance buddies contrived and called her.
+Ann survived the Nazi's reign of terror in which her family was decimated.
+She gave educational programs at high schools, churches, temples, and civic groups on the terrors of the Nazi regime.
+Her name "Ann" came from "Anushka," which is what her high school and college dance buddies contrived and called her.

-Ann, a native of New York City, did undergraduate and graduate work in Electrical Engineering at City University of New York where she was one of the only women enrolled in any of her technical classes.
+Ann did undergraduate and graduate work in Electrical Engineering at City University of New York where she was one of the only women enrolled in any of her technical classes.
 Later, recruited to Southern California by the burgeoning aerospace industry, she was responsible for designing test equipment and creating test manuals for Minuteman and Apollo space exploration systems.

-Ann has taught Israeli, Balkan, and international dancing for more than forty years.
-She was the one who first introduced over forty of Rivka Sturman's dances to San Diego and Orange Counties in the very late 1950s and early 1960s.
+Ann first introduced over forty of Rivka Sturman's dances to San Diego and Orange Counties in the very late 1950s and early 1960s.

-In the late 70's, Ann turned her professional focus to developing methodologies to effectively prepare people for state and national standardized exams.
-Her courses have been offered all over Southern California, and reflect a winning blend of her unique and effective teaching style along with her genuine interest in and respect for each student who attends.
-It is her philosophy that a person's view of self is as important to test taking success as the academic component of study itself.
+Ann taught Israeli, Balkan, and international dancing for more than forty years.
+In the late 1970's, Ann turned her professional focus to developing methodologies to effectively prepare people for state and national standardized exams.
+Her courses were offered all over Southern California, and reflected a winning blend of her unique and effective teaching style along with her genuine interest in and respect for each student who attended.
+It was her philosophy that a person's view of self is as important to test taking success as the academic component of study itself.

-Dances Ann has taught include Ahavat Hadassah, Atsay Hatsafsafot, Bat Harim, B'er Besade, Dayagim, Debka Dayagim, Debka Gilboa, Debka Hashalom, Debka Halel, Debka Le'Adama, Dodi Li, Dodi Tsach, Dzangurica (Skudrinka), Eh Hatal, El Harahat, Eten Bamidbar, Erev Ba, Ez Vakeves, Harmonica, Hashual, Hava Netze B'Machol, Hineh Ma Tov, Hopa Hey, Hora Chassidit, Hora Eilat, Hora Medura, Iti Milvanon, Keshoshana, Ki' Tin' Am, Kuma Echa, Kol Dodi, Kuma Echa, Le'or Chiyuchech, Machar, Mayim, Mechol Ovadya, Shiboley Pas, Syn-Co-Pe, Teh Ve Orez, Uri Zion, V'David, Vaynikehu, Zemer Atik, Zemer Bagilbo'a, and Zemer Lach.
+Dances Ann taught include Ahavat Hadassah, Atsay Hatsafsafot, Bat Harim, B'er Besade, Dayagim, Debka Dayagim, Debka Gilboa, Debka Hashalom, Debka Halel, Debka Le'Adama, Dodi Li, Dodi Tsach, Dzangurica (Skudrinka), Eh Hatal, El Harahat, Eten Bamidbar, Erev Ba, Ez Vakeves, Harmonica, Hashual, Hava Netze B'Machol, Hineh Ma Tov, Hopa Hey, Hora Chassidit, Hora Eilat, Hora Medura, Iti Milvanon, Keshoshana, Ki' Tin' Am, Kuma Echa, Kol Dodi, Kuma Echa, Le'or Chiyuchech, Machar, Mayim, Mechol Ovadya, Shiboley Pas, Syn-Co-Pe, Teh Ve Orez, Uri Zion, V'David, Vaynikehu, Zemer Atik, Zemer Bagilbo'a, and Zemer Lach.

 CLICK IMAGE TO ENLARGE